Samuel A. Banks

-Samuel Alston Banks (May 16, 1928 – September 12, 2000) served as president of several American colleges and universities.
+Samuel Alston Banks (May 16, 1928 – September 12, 2000) was an American professor, theologist, pastor, and academic administrator.
+He served as president of two American colleges and universities.
+He was ordained by the United Methodist Church.
+Banks had advocated in the early 1960s curricular changes to include human values in medical education.

-Education
+Early life and education

+Banks was born May 16, 1928 in Frostproof, Florida.
+His father was a prominent citrus grower and fruit packer.
+He attended Lakeland Senior High School and Florida Southern College.

 Banks received his bachelor's degree in English Literature from Duke University in 1949 and his Master of Divinity degree from Emory University in 1952.
 He received his Ph.D. in psychology and religion from the University of Chicago in 1971.

 Academic appointments

 In his early career, Banks held faculty and administrative positions at Drew University and the University of Florida.

-In 1975, he was named president of Dickinson College, a position he held until 1986, when he became president of the University of Richmond.
-Banks spent only eight months at Richmond before resigning due to health reasons.
+In 1975, he was named 25th president of Dickinson College, a position he held until 1986, when he became president of the University of Richmond.
+Banks spent only eight months at Richmond before resigning for health reasons.
 He then took faculty and administrative positions at Eckerd College, where he remained until his retirement in 1995.

+He died from complications after a stroke on September 12, 2000 in St. Petersburg, Florida.